natejsimonsen/.vimrc/README.md

 ```

 #### NerdTree
-space + g in normal mode will open NerdTree
+`space + g` in normal mode will open NerdTree

-For more help on commands, hit ? while in NerdTree
+For more help on commands, hit `?` while in NerdTree

-In the NerdTree window, the i, o, and t commands are the most useful
+In the NerdTree window, the `i`, `o`, and `t` commands are the most useful

-i = open window in vertical split
+`i` = open window in vertical split

-t = open window in new tab
+`t` = open window in new tab

-o = open file or expand folder
+`o` = open file or expand folder

-u = go up a folder
+`u` = go up a folder

 To navigate split windows, hit ctrl j, k, l, or h

 #### Vim Commentary
-In visual mode, gc will comment out code! or use gcc to comment the current line
+In visual mode, `gc` will comment out code! or use `gcc` to comment the current line

 #### Emmet Vim
-Awesome plugin, docs are at https://emmet.io, too much to converts
+Awesome plugin for easier html/jsx writing, docs are at https://emmet.io.